Electric Motorbikes: What’s Available in New Zealand?

 Mangosteen M1

 The M1 boasts some distinctive styling, and describes itself as more an electric scooter than an electric motorbike.
-This is reflected in its more limited range, just 40km on a single charge, although it has a top speed of 55km/h and a load capacity of 200kg.
-It’s available in both road and off-road models.
+This is reflected in its more limited range, around 48km on a single charge, although it has a top speed of 60km/h and a load capacity of 200kg.

 Cineco City Slicker

 The Cineco City Slicker looks like a motorbike but is classed as a moped.
-It has a range of up to 80km and can hit 50km/h in just over 5 seconds.
-The zippy, cool-looking bike is fun and safe to ride with high-performance suspension and responsive hydraulic disc brakes.
+It has a range of up to 80km and can hit 50km/h in just over five seconds.
+The zippy, cool-looking bike is fun and safe to ride, thanks to high-performance suspension and responsive hydraulic disc brakes.

 How much do electric motorcycles cost to run?